Bantayan Island: Commerce

 Bantayan islands are considered Cebu's fishing ground from where boatloads of fish – guinamos (salted fish) and buwad (dried fish) – are transported daily to Cebu and Negros for consumption and further distribution to as far as Manila and Mindanao.
 Equally important is the thriving poultry industry with hundreds of thousands of chicken eggs produced daily.

 Years ago, poultry raising was mainly a backyard affair.
 Today it has grown into a large scale and highly specialized industry.
 Big poultry farms are located near the national and feeder roads.
 Over one million chickens are kept in yards and specially constructed barns with more than half a million eggs gathered every day.
 These eggs are exported to Cebu, Manila, and Mindanao and other towns and cities in the Visayas.
 This industry, along with copra making, tubâ gathering and fishing, has helped Bantayan solve its unemployment problem.

 Transport

 The island can be reached via ferry services from Hagnaya (San Remigio) to Santa Fe, and from Estancia, Iloilo and Sagay to Bantayan municipal port.
 Bantayan Airport handles infrequent flights from chartered planes usually arriving from Mactan–Cebu International Airport.

 Goods are shipped through Bantayan municipal port.
 There is also a small dock in Baigad capable of handling small pumpboats.
-However it is in a very poor state of repair, and hasn't handled any vessel since 2007.
+However it is in a very poor state of repair, and has not handled any vessel since 2007.

 There are three lightstations around the islands: